william-mx/MXcarkit/README.md

 sudo ./initial_setup.sh
 ```

+## Prepare STM32 Nucleo Board
+Follow the [instructions](https://github.com/william-mx/MXCarkit/tree/main/stm_nucleo) to install the latest software on the microcontroller.

+## Prepare VESC
+Usually nothing should be changed in the VESC firmware.
+If you have to, follow these [instructions](https://github.com/william-mx/MXCarkit/tree/main/vesc).

 ## ROS Setup
 Donwload the latest ros workspace from [Github](https://github.com/william-mx/mxck_ws) and and follow the instructions specified there.